 If you've always dreamed of flying, an afternoon spent skydiving might be just the thrill you're looking for.
 And that rainy weather doesn't have to be a downer when you book your flight at Flyaway Indoor Skydiving of Pigeon Forge.
 This powerful, vertical wind tunnel will lift you off the ground for an adventure that feels exactly like skydiving, but without a parachute.
 Instructors will guide you and your group in the proper use of equipment and safety precautions, and then you'll take to the sky for a flight you'll never forget.

 Sit Back and Relax – You Deserve It

 After a day spent petting stingrays, playing astronaut, and flying high in a wind tunnel, it's time for a relaxing evening.
 Gatlinburg and Pigeon Forge boast a wide variety of world-class theaters where you can see everything from an old-fashioned Vaudeville show to a tribute to the King.
-Dinner shows include the fun-for-all-ages Dixie Stampede, classic murder mysteries, and even magical comedies sure to be a hit with the youngsters.
+Dinner shows include the fun-for-all-ages Dolly Parton's Stampede, classic murder mysteries, and even magical comedies sure to be a hit with the youngsters.

 When it comes to family vacations, the Great Smoky Mountains have no shortage of entertaining, educational, and just plain fun things to do.
 Whatever the season, and whatever the weather, with a little planning, your vacation in Pigeon Forge is practically guaranteed to be a success.